Epidemiological Study of Familial Breast Cancer

 Please note - unless we state otherwise in the summary, you need to talk to your doctor about joining a trial.

-You may be eligible to take part if you:
+You may be able to take part in this clinical trial if you:

 - have been identified through your GP as being at high risk of having a genetic mutation and have been referred to a clinical genetics service for counselling